 An LTD is a legal entity in its own right, which means the assets and profits belong to the company, not the owners.
 Therefore, the money cannot be easily taken out of the business.
 Unlike a sole trader, whose personal and company’s assets are one and the same.

 There are other factors of doing business in the UK that you might want to consider, so it’s worth taking a look at our guidelines on how you can start a business in the UK.

 4. Requirements for formation of Private Limited Company in the UK

 4.1.
 Pick an LTD’s name

-It is not generally possible to form an LTD in the UK with a name that has already been registered.
-Business owners should conduct a series of searches, including searches at Companies House and the UK Intellectual Property Office, as well as other sources of information, for relevant names.
+It is not possible to form an LTD in the UK with a name that has already been registered.
+You should conduct a series of searches, including searches at Companies House and the UK Intellectual Property Office, as well as other sources of information, for relevant names.

-In several cases, an LTD’s name may not include certain words without the prior approval of the Registrar of Companies or the provision of third-party consent.
+In several cases, your LTD’s name may not include certain words without the prior approval of the Registrar of Companies or the provision of third-party consent.